Sit to Stand Exercise for Seniors: A Great Way to Improve Mobility

 Optional for more advanced levels: a flat pillow, foam balance pad, ball/similar object

-1. Basic sit to stand exercise (1 min 5 sec in video)
+1. Basic sit-to-stand exercise (1 min 5 sec in video)

 1. Scoot/walk hips up to the edge of the chair

-2. Bring toes back underneath knees
+2. Bring your toes back underneath the knees

 6. Pause before doing the next repetition

-2. Intermediate level sit to stand exercise (2 minutes 30 seconds in video)
+2. Intermediate level sit-to-stand exercise (2 minutes 30 seconds in video)

-• Do the same steps as in the basic exercise and keep arms crossed over chest the whole time
+• Do the same steps as in the basic exercise and keep arms crossed over the chest the whole time

-3. Advanced level sit to stand exercise (3 minutes 14 seconds in video)
+3. Advanced level sit-to-stand exercise (3 minutes 14 seconds in video)

 • Do the same steps as in the intermediate exercise and place a relatively flat pillow under the feet to challenge balance

-4. Super advanced level sit to stand exercise (4 minutes 13 seconds in video)
+4. Super advanced level sit-to-stand exercise (4 minutes 13 seconds in video)

 • Do the same steps as in the advanced exercise and hold a lightweight ball (or similar object) in front of the body, about chest height

-Find the ideal number of repetitions
+Find the Ideal Number of Repetitions

 To determine the ideal number of repetitions for your older adult, gauge their ability while doing the basic version of the exercise.

-Your older adult should be able to complete their number of repetitions without getting so tired that they’re weak or off balance.
+An older adult should be able to complete their number of repetitions without getting so tired that they’re weak or off balance.

-But they should be using effort and getting a bit tired since the goal is to work their muscles.
+But they should be using effort and getting a bit tired, since the goal is to work their muscles.

 Over time, slowly build up to 10 or more repetitions and increase the difficulty when the exercise isn’t challenging enough.